prebid/prebid.github.io/dev-docs/modules/consentManagementGpp.md

 {: .alert.alert-warning :}
 Prebid functionality created to address regulatory requirements does not replace each party's responsibility to determine its own legal obligations and comply with all applicable laws.
-**We recommend consulting with your legal counsel before determining how to utilize these features in support of your overall privacy approach.**
+**We recommend consulting with your legal counsel before determining how to utilize these features in support of your overall privacy approach.
+This module is not yet intended to replace other consent modules; it supplements them.**

 Below is a summary of the actions performed by the GPP consent management module: